-Areas of Improvement Key Question 7 How well do we support children and young people's rights and wellbeing?

-The service should ensure that all staff have regular opportunities for good quality supervision in line with the organisation's supervision policy.
-We would also suggest that a staff appraisal system is implemented for all staff.

-This is to ensure that care and support is consistent with the Health and Social Care Standards (HSCS) which state that:

-'I have confidence in people because they are trained, competent and skilled, are able to reflect on their practice and follow their professional and organisational codes' (HSCS 3.14); and with the SSSC's Code of Practice for Employers of Social Service Workers, which state that the employer will 'provide effective, regular supervision to social service workers to support them to develop and improve through reflective practice' (3.5).

-Action Planned Timescale Who is Responsible Outcome Senior Residential Practitioners are currently being supervised by House Manager every 4 weeks.
+Areas of Improvement Key Question 7 How well do we support c wellbeing? hildren and young people's rights and The service should ensure that all staff have regular op suggest that a staff appraisal system is implemented for This is to ensure that care and support is consistent wit 'I have confidence in people because they are trained, organisational codes' (HSCS 3.14); and with the SSSC effective, regular supervision to social service workers practice' (3.5). or all staff. th the Health and Social Ca competent and skilled, are I's Code of Practice for Em are Standards (HSCS) which sta able to reflect on their practice ployers of Social Service Worke ate that: and follow their professional and ers, which state that the employer will 'provide Action Planned Timescale Who is Responsible Outcome Senior Residential Practitioners are currently being supervised by House Manager every 4 weeks.
 Supervision dates are put in diary and outlook calendars and supervision dates are recorded in the supervision matrix table in the management EDRMS.
 Reviewed 6 monthly House Manager Complete 2.
 Residential Workers are currently being supervised by Senior Residential Practitioners every 4 to 6 weeks.
 Supervision dates are in diary and recorded in the matrix table in EDRMS.
 Supervision is prioritised at all times, and if rescheduled due to unforeseen circumstances, it takes place at the earliest opportunity.
 Reviewed 6 monthly House manager, SRPs Complete

 Supervision notes are provided within 7 days of supervision taking place and a copy is stored in the EDRMS.
-Reviewed monthly Management team 4.
-An appraisal system has been implemented for all Management and Residential staff to prepare, discuss, plan, action and review Personal Development Planning every 6 months within a competency framework, what we do, how we do it.
+Reviewed monthly Management team An appraisal system has been implemented for all Management and Residential staff to prepare, discuss, plan, action and review Personal Development Planning every 6 months within a competency framework, what we do, how we do it.
 February 2023 Service manager, house manager and SRPS Complete